artikcloud/sample-web-machineLearningDoorAnomalyDetection/README.md

 ##### **Prerequisites**

-* You should be familar with ARTIK cloud services: [Creating Device Types](https://developer.artik.cloud/documentation/getting-started/devices.html#create-a-device-type), adding devices to your account, retrieving the device ID and device token, and using Rules.
+* You should know how to perform the following tasks on ARTIK cloud services: [Creating Device Types](https://developer.artik.cloud/documentation/getting-started/devices.html#create-a-device-type), adding devices to your account, retrieving the device ID and device token, and using Rules.
 * We will use Python to run the built-in web container and run the sample locally on `http://localhost:8000`.

 ### Setup / Installation